RConradG/lets_go/README.md

 * Share their favorite pop-ups and festivals with friends
 * Connect with others who share their interests and passions

-We built Let’s Go! to make exploring your city easy, exciting, and fulfilling.
+I built Let’s Go! to make exploring your city easy, exciting, and fulfilling.
 Our mission is to **bring people together through meaningful, local experiences** that support small businesses, highlight cultural creativity, and encourage a sense of community.

 Whether you're: